- The definition of a short term marriage is a marriage duration of 5 years or less.

 Have pre-marital assets you want excluded from the divorce?

 Divorce mediation can address that.

 Have a house you aren’t quite ready to sell yet because you'd take a loss?
 Want to co-own it for some period of time?

 In fact, for divorce after short marriages, mediation can handle any issue that comes up for the parties.
 It truly is the best way for couples in a short term marriage to go about getting a divorce.

 Divorce After 5 Years of Marriage or Less Doesn’t Have to Be a Disaster!

 If you want a fair divorce that doesn't take forever, cost a fortune or be filled with drama, choose Equitable Mediation.

-If you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, Colorado, Michigan, Minnesota or Wisconsin, learn more about the benefits of working with us.
+If you or your spouse lives in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, learn more about the benefits of working with us.

 Then, book an initial meeting for the two of you to get started!